Vishalkumar0412/JavaScriptInterview/Que81.md

-#  Extracted Text from Image

-**Title:**
-Top 100 JavaScript Interview Questions and Answers - HINDI
-Q. How can you stop event propagation or event bubbling in JS?
+#  Q. How can you stop event propagation or event bubbling in JS?

 **Description:**
 - Event bubbling can be stopped by calling stopPropagation() method on event.